Saffron Milk Recipe (Kesar Doodh)

 Saffron milk ingredients.

-Saffron is the most expensive spice and a lot of adulteration happens with it.
+Saffron is the most expensive spice, and it is often adulterated with cheaper substitutes.
 So make sure to buy it from a trusted source only.

-Dried Nuts & Fruits – Adding dried nuts and fruits to this recipe is totally optional.
-I love adding them as they add a nice crunch to the drink and also make it healthier.
-Instead of slivering, you can also powder the nuts.
+Dried Nuts and Fruits – Adding dried nuts and fruits to this recipe is optional.
+They add a nice crunch to the drink.
+Instead of slicing, you can also powder the nuts.

-White Poppy Seeds – Poppy seeds have many health benefits and they taste great in this drink.
-However, if you don’t have access to these, feel free to skip them.
+White Poppy Seeds (Khus Khus) taste great in this drink.
+However, if you can’t access them, skip them.

 Soak 25-30 saffron strands in 2-3 tablespoon of milk for 2 hours.
 Refrigerate the bowl while the saffron is soaking.